Li Hongzhang: Boxer Rebellion and death

 In 1900, Li once more played a major diplomatic role in negotiating a settlement with the Eight-Nation Alliance forces which had invaded Beijing to put down the Boxer Rebellion.
 His early position was that the Qing Empire was making a mistake by supporting the Boxers against the foreign powers.
 During the Siege of the International Legations, Sheng Xuanhuai and other provincial officials suggested that the Qing imperial court give Li full diplomatic power to negotiate with foreign powers.
 Li telegraphed back to Sheng Xuanhuai on June 25, describing the declaration of war a "false edict".
 This tactic gave the "Southeast Mutual Protection" provincial officials a justification not to follow Empress Dowager Cixi's declaration of war.
 Li refused to accept orders from the government for more troops when they were needed to fight against the foreigners, which he had available.
 Li controlled the Chinese telegraph service, whose despatches asserted falsely that Chinese forces had exterminated all foreigners in the siege and convinced many foreign readers.

 In 1901, Li was the principal Chinese negotiator with the foreign powers which captured Beijing.
 On September 7, 1901, he signed the Boxer Protocol ending the Boxer Rebellion, and obtained the departure of the Eight-Nation Alliance at the price of huge indemnities for the Chinese.
 Exhausted from the negotiations, he died from liver inflammation two months later at Xianliang Temple in Beijing.
 The Guangxu Emperor posthumously honoured Li as Marquis Suyi of the First Class (一等肅毅候).
 This peerage was inherited by Li Guojie, who was assassinated in Shanghai on February 21, 1939, allegedly as a result of his support for the Nanking Reformed Government.
+Before his death, Li Hongzhang was said to have written a final poem:

+Worn out from constant travel, the horses are still saddled; only at the moment of crisis does one learn how hard it is to die.